What is it?

-The calf comprises of the muscles which lay between the back of the knee and the heel bone and are made up of the gastrocnemius and soleus muscles.
-Pain in this region can be for a number of different reasons.
+The calf comprises of the muscles between the back of the knee and the heel bone; the gastrocnemius and soleus muscles.
+Calf pain can be for a number of different reasons.

 How does it happen?

-The most common cause of calf pain that we see here at Back In Action Physio is a calf muscle tear.
-There are hundreds of muscles in your body each made up of interlocking fibres called filaments that slide past each other.
+The most common cause of calf pain that we see is a calf muscle tear.
+There are hundreds of muscles in your body each made up of interlocking fibres called filaments.
+These slide past each other.
 A sudden stretch or hit on the muscle can cause these filaments to break resulting in a tear in the muscle.
 Other causes of pain are a Bakers cyst which can sit behind the knee and has a palpable lump.
-Deep vein thrombosis (DVT) can also cause calf pain and is due to a blood clot in the veins and requires immediate medical attention.
+Deep vein thrombosis (DVT) can also cause calf pain.
+This is due to a blood clot in the veins and requires immediate medical attention.
 This can occur after surgery or long flights.
 Referred pain or nerve paincan be felt in the calf and can come from the lumbar spine or other tight muscles.

 What do they feel like?